Recording the podcasts that covered Parts 3, 4 and 5 of Twin Peaks, The Return.

 This week, I’m keeping this top part short because I’ve had two weeks in a row working on 50+ podcasts, so let’s get right to it:

-The Red Room Podcast came out last week during the Greater Twin Peaks Podcast Deluge of May 2017 so I’m finally covering it now, sorry about that.
-Scott went to the premier party but couldn’t get into the screening, but that didn’t stop him from sharing a fun a line with Kyle MacLachlan or getting the whole lobby to break into applause for Mark Frost.
+The Red Room Podcast came out last week during the Greater Twin Peaks Podcast Deluge of May 2017, so I’m finally covering it now, sorry about that.
+Scott went to the premiere party but couldn’t get into the screening, but that didn’t stop him from sharing a fun a line with Kyle MacLachlan or getting the whole lobby to break into applause for Mark Frost.
 Scott’s favorite moment so far is Laura whispering a new secret into Cooper’s ear.
-He and Josh suspect as Cooper becomes closer to himself the Badalamenti score will become more prevalent and recognizable, until he and his theme comes back strong as ever.
+As Cooper becomes closer to himself, he and Josh suspect the Badalamenti score will become more prevalent and recognizable until he and his theme come back strong as ever.
 The hosts discussed how the first credits scene proved once and for all Laura is dead in this new story, rather than the popular theories that she might be alive.
 And they closed out the episode with a nice segment on Catherine Coulson and the Log lady that was a perfect take on what she means to Twin Peaks.

 Who Killed Laura Podcast put out a podcast each for Parts Three and Four.
 They assume Dougie is a creation of Mr. C, mention the RR-To-Go boxes, and wonder if the lodge symbols above the slot machines are assistance from the lodge denizens or if it’s just something Coop happens to see.
 The hosts wonder where the new songs are, call out Cooper’s condition as Monkey-See-Monkey-Do Mode, mention the theme delivered by Lucy (what’s happening when we’re not here?), prefer the curmudgeonly Albert, and liked Michael Cera’s taking of the not-that-hip biker mantle.

 Lodgers put out an episode covering their reactions for all four available Parts.
-They loved the overabundance of Coopers (“We’re all expecting two Coopers, how about three?”), thought Cooper at home with Dougie’s family was French Farcical, were effected by James’ smiles, and mentioned the sooty jail cell spook faded away like Victorian spirit photography.
-They also note how the comedy and the dark is present as before, but aside from the Bobby scene, the love affect isn’t in Twin peaks yet.
-The show’s moral rudder of Cooper is gone, and it just may be commentary on current TV without the love for current TV that Twin Peaks had the first time around.
+They loved the overabundance of Coopers (“We’re all expecting two Coopers, how about three?”), though Cooper at home with Dougie’s family was French Farcical, were effected by James’ smiles, and mentioned the sooty jail cell spook faded away like Victorian spirit photography.
+They also note how the comedy and the dark are present as before, but aside from the Bobby scene, the love effect isn’t in Twin peaks yet.
+The show’s moral rudder of Cooper is gone, and it just may be a commentary on current TV without the love for current TV that Twin Peaks had the first time around.

-The Investigating Twin Peaks guys tried to kill me this week by releasing TEN video podcasts for the first NINE episodes of Season Two on Friday afternoon.
+The Investigating Twin Peaks guys tried to kill me this week by releasing TEN video podcasts for Season Two’s first NINE episodes on Friday afternoon.
 I listened to the first two which had on a guest who worked on the crew as a stand-in for the original Twin Peaks as well as for the Return as well.
-The stories were fascinating, and the coverage of the show is the perfect one for beginners that are coming late to the party.
+The stories were fascinating, and the show’s coverage is the perfect one for beginners that are coming late to the party.
 This is the perfect starter podcast.

 Dark Mood Woods put out one podcast for Parts Three and Four.
 They noted how the Lodge lore was mined for comedy for the first time.
 Lynch is fine with subverting tone.
-They go through Michael Cera’s Brando impression and wonder if the Twin Peaks scenes are the last gasp of the 50’s-90’s aesthetic or an elaborate joke, and they discussed how successful (or not) the placeholder/credits music is while pointing out a few musicians still on the list waiting to surface.
+They go through Michael Cera’s Brando impression and wonder if the Twin Peaks scenes are the last gasp of the ’50s-’90s aesthetic or an elaborate joke.
+They discussed how successful (or not) the placeholder/credits music is while pointing out a few musicians still on the list waiting to surface.

 Bickering Peaks put out an episode covering Parts Three and Four.
-The hosts discussed the forward momentum missed in previous episodes and also the dreamier tone and how music seems to be exclusively diegetic these days.
-They wonder if the black lodge symbols marking the casino jackpots were a sign of Cooper being a magician or if the lodge denizens are assisting him, and also notice that Denise (in describing beautiful early 30’s) was also describing Cooper back in the day.
+The hosts discussed the forward momentum missed in previous episodes and the dreamier tone and how music seems to be exclusively diegetic.
+They wonder if the black lodge symbols marking the casino jackpots were a sign of Cooper being a magician or if the lodge denizens are assisting him and notice that Denise (in describing beautiful early 30’s) was also describing Cooper back in the day.
 They touch on alternate timelines, how the male body in the Ruth Davenport murders could be Major Briggs, and worry about rambling (which they shouldn’t at all…these Eagle Scouts are easy to listen to and I dig every episode).

-The Gifted & The Damned put out a podcast covering Parts Three and Four as well as a podcast covering their listener feedback.
-The hosts think the eyeless woman in the purple place pulled the lever like Coop would pull the lever on slots later, and they compare DoppelCooper to Leland and come up with reasons why Cooper couldn’t blend in and stay a pillar of society like Leland did while Bob was involved.
+The Gifted & The Damned put out a podcast covering Parts Three and Four and a podcast covering their listener feedback.
+The hosts think the eyeless woman in the purple place pulled the lever like Coop would pull the lever on slots later.
+They compare DoppelCooper to Leland and explain why Cooper couldn’t blend in and stay a pillar of society like Leland did while Bob was involved.
 Their listener feedback show brought to light that Bill Hastings’ house had a picture of Kafka just like Gordon Cole’s office, and the cashier at the casino is apparently wearing an Owl Ring.

-Damn Fine Podcast covered Parts Three and Four in one episode and the first thing they do is trumpet Frost’s noticed presence, which you know I will always appreciate.
-The hosts figure Andy and Lucy should be smarter by now, and were initially rebuffed by Bobby as law enforcement but remember this kind of thing happens in small towns and think Bobby as a cop works.
-Also, this marks the period where the hosts make it through their expectations to their moment of click.
+Damn Fine Podcast covered Parts Three and Four in one episode, and the first thing they do is trumpet Frost’s noticed presence, which you know I will always appreciate.
+The hosts figure Andy and Lucy should be smarter by now and were initially rebuffed by Bobby as law enforcement but remember this kind of thing happens in small towns and think Bobby as a cop works.
+This marks the period where the hosts make it through their expectations to their moment of the click.